 New construction and alterations to buildings should respect the local rural character of the area in terms of scale, form, materials and layout, with an appropriate level of detailing to add interest and reinforce local character.
-Materials and detailing should have regard to the vernacular features described in the preamble to this policy, including those described in Table 3a and drawings in Table 3b.
+Materials and detailing should have regard to the vernacular features described in the preamble to this policy, including those described in Table 3.